yanglangfei/FontDroid/README.md

 ###### 2. Use the custom widget classes

-Like a normal way, but you have a few new methods.
+You can use it as usual, but you have a few new methods.

 ```java
 TextView textView = (TextView) findViewById(R.id.text_view);